-Special tax benefits available to the Shareholders of the Company
+Special tax benefits available to the Shareholders of the Company their own professional advisers regarding possible income-tax consequences that apply to them.

 There are no special tax benefits available to the Shareholders of the Company under the tax laws.